henryjlee729/portfolio/posts/data-converter.md

 - Preventing the program from crashing if a file has not been selected
 - Made a basic confirm feature where it asks the user if the file they are adding is the file they want added or not

+## Technologies Utilized

+This project involved utilizing Python and PyCharm to read CSV files.
+The project works by clicking on a Windows Batch script, which will reveal a window with several options.

+I utilized the pandas library to read a CSV file and append the data to the Excel file.
+I also utilized the tkinter library to showcase a file selector to make it easier to select a file and the openpyxl library to read and write into the Excel file.

 ## Next Steps

-I am now done with the project, but if more time was allowed, the ultimate goal is to be able to build a dashboard in the Excel file with graphs and trends based on the data inserted in the Excel file.
+I am done with the project, but if more time was allowed, the ultimate goal would be building a dashboard in the Excel file with graphs and trends based on the data inserted in the Excel file.
 The dashboard follows Pineapple Consulting's dashboard as seen below:

 ![alt text](/images/data-converter/dashboard.png)

-This project is subject to change.